fccoelho/Curso_Blockchain/docker/docker-tut.md

    `docker [CMD] --help` is your friend.

-3. build the Dockerfile available on `/docker`: run `sudo docker build -t bitalpine [PATH-TO-DOCKERFILE]`. make sure to read it first! note that `bitalpine` is an arbitrary name to the container.
+3. build the Dockerfile available on `/docker`: run `sudo docker build -t bitalpine [PATH-TO-DOCKERFILE-DIRECTORY]`. make sure to read it first!  note that `bitalpine` is an arbitrary name to the container.

-4. now run the image: `sudo docker run -it -p 4000:18444 --rm bitalpine /bin/ash`
+4. now run the image: `sudo docker run -it -p 4000:18444 --rm bitalpine`

 	this should land you on the ash terminal of the alpine linux container.